ncsu-landscape-dynamics/pops-core/README.md

 1. **master** is the stable version of the model that is used for official releases.
 2. **bugfix/thingnotworking** are branched off of master then merged back once bug is fixed.
 3. **feature/new_feature** is where new features are developed before they are merged into Development.
-For example, infect and vector are currently being developed and will be merged into Development for testing prior to being released into Master via a merge with Development.
+For example, infect and vector are currently being developed and will be merged together prior to being merged to master for an official major version release.

 ### Bug Fixes